Patients Before Paperwork

 Phase One Pb4P Digital Health Tools

-Phase one of Pb4P is focused on improving utilization of digital health tools such as eConsult, eReferral, the Ontario Laboratories Information System (OLIS) and Health Report Manager (HRM).
-These digital health tools support regular, day-to-day processes like patient care referrals, patient care consultation requests between clinicians and specialists, the secure sending of patient reports and access to and delivery of patients’ laboratory orders and test results.
+Phase one of Pb4P is focused on improving utilization of digital health tools such as eReferral and the Ontario Laboratories Information System (OLIS).
+These digital health tools support regular, day-to-day processes like patient care referrals, the secure sending of patient reports and access to and delivery of patients’ laboratory orders and test results.
 Some of the benefits of these digital health tools include: